French Apple Cake Recipe – French Special

 Recipe Notes:

-Serving: Serve warm or at room temperature, optionally with a dusting of powdered sugar or a dollop of whipped cream.
+Serve warm or at room temperature, optionally with a dusting of powdered sugar, a dollop of crème fraîche, or a small scoop of ice cream.